oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 <!-- GUIDANCE -->
 <!--Describe the purpose of this document and the Oracle specific terminology, specifically around 'Workload' and 'Lift'-->

-This document provides a high-level solution definition for the Oracle solution and aims at describing the current state, to-be state as well as a potential 'Oracle Lift' project scope and timeline.
-The Lift parts will be described as a physical implementable solution.
-The intended purpose is to provide all parties involved a clear and well-defined insight into the scope of work and intention of the project as it will be done as part of the Oracle Lift service.
+This document provides a high-level solution definition for the Oracle solution and aims at describing the current state and to-be state

 The document may refer to a 'Workload', which summarizes the full technical solution for a customer (You) during a single engagement.
 The Workload is described in chapter [Workload Requirements and Architecture](#workload-requirements-and-architecture).
-In some cases Oracle offers a free implementation service called 'Oracle Lift', which has its own dedicated scope and is typically a subset of the initial Workload.
-The Lift project, architecture and implementation details are documented in chapter [Oracle Lift Project and Architecture](#oracle-lift-project-and-architecture) and in chapter [Oracle Lift Implementation](#oracle-lift-implementation).

 This is a living document, additional sections will be added as the engagement progresses resulting in a final workload architecture to be handed over at the end of the customer engagement.
 Where Oracle Lift is involved, certain sections will only be completed after customer acceptance of the content of the Workload Architecture document as it stands at the time acceptance is requested.